 The Dual Enrollment Program at John Tyler Community College allows high school students to enroll in courses for which they earn both high school and college credit.
 Classes are offered in traditional academic areas as well as business and technology.
 Most dual enrollment courses are held at the high school and follow the high school’s calendar and schedule.
 Students 18 years or under may also enroll in on-campus John Tyler courses with the permission of the Dean of Students and are considered concurrently enrolled.
-Concurrent students are required to meet with a member of the John Tyler counseling staff to determine their eligibility and select their courses.
+Concurrent students are required to meet with a member of the John Tyler Advising Center staff to determine their eligibility and select their courses.

 Dual enrollment students are able to: